Good News (2025 film): Plot

+In 1970, Japanese Ride Flight 351 is hijacked by armed members of Japan's Red Army Faction soon after taking off for Itazuke from Tokyo.
+The young hijackers, referring to themselves as Ashita no Joe, demand to be flown to Pyongyang, where they hope to form a Communist revolutionary army capable of toppling the Japanese government.
+Captain Takehiro Kubo points out that he and his copilot do not know Pyongyang's location or air traffic control frequency; he also misleads the hijackers about the plane's fuel level, claiming it is insufficient to make the trip.
+The hijackers allow the plane to land at Itazuke to refuel and obtain a map.
+Japanese authorities hesitate to take action out of fear of endangering the hostages, but the hijackers are prevailed upon to release the elderly, infirm, and children; ultimately, the plane is permitted to depart for Pyongyang with 106 Japanese hostages still aboard.

+The Korean Central Intelligence Agency learns of the hijacking and Director Park Sang-hyeon tasks "Nobody", an undocumented North Korean defector and the KCIA's best fixer, with rescuing the hostages, hoping to reap international publicity and put the Japanese government in its debt.
+Nobody recruits ROK Air Force Lieutenant Seo Go-myung to assume the role of a North Korean air traffic controller and tricks the hijackers into landing the plane in Seoul.
+Despite attempts from the North Korean Air Force to intervene, Seo guides them to Gimpo International Airport.
-On the ground at Gimpo, Nobody arranges for the facility to be disguised as Pyongyang International Airport and brings in propaganda film actors to play soldiers and dancers for the North Korean welcoming party.
-When Japanese Ride 351 lands, however, the high-strung hijackers refuse to disembark and quickly spot discrepancies: an American airliner parked among outlying buildings, an African-American military officer eating hamburgers at a window, and Louis Armstrong music playing over a local radio station.
-With the ruse exposed and the plane now trapped at Gimpo, the situation reverts into a stand-off.

-That night, Seo is sent aboard the plane to hear the hijackers' demands.
-One of the hijackers stabs the lead hijacker in the abdomen to demonstrate their resolve; the lead hijacker explains to Seo that if the plane has not resumed flying to Pyongyang before either his death by internal hemorrhaging or noon the next day, the hijackers will detonate the bomb vest and blow up the plane.
-Seeing that the South Korean officials handling the crisis want to avoid responsibility for the lives of the Japanese hostages by sending the plane on to Pyongyang, Seo downplays the hijackers' fanaticism to his superiors, and Director Park assumes it will be possible to negotiate the hostages' release by granting the hijackers safe passage out of the country.
+At Gimpo, Nobody arranges for the airport to be disguised as Pyongyang International Airport.
+When Japanese Ride 351 arrives, the high-strung hijackers refuse to disembark after noticing several discrepancies, including American airliners and Louis Armstrong music playing over a local radio station.
+That night, Seo is sent to negotiate with the hijackers.
+One of the hijackers stabs the lead hijacker in the abdomen to demonstrate their resolve; the lead hijacker explains to Seo that if the plane does not resume its flight to Pyongyang before his death or the next day, they will detonate their bomb vest.
+Seeing that South Korean officials don't want to threaten the lives of the Japanese hostages if they send the plane to Pyongyang, Seo downplays the hijackers' fanaticism to his superiors.
 Nobody plants a false news report that one of the hostages is of Korean descent and draws comparisons to the 1969 Korean Air Lines YS-11 hijacking, igniting a public outcry for the hostages' immediate release that results in the deal obtaining the necessary presidential approval before the deadline.
-The hijackers reject the deal outright, believing it to be another ruse.
+However, the hijackers reject the deal outright, believing it to be another ruse.